Apple Watch Series 6 and Apple Watch SE preorder FAQ

 Apple just took the wraps off two new wearables: the Apple Watch Series 6 and -- surprise! -- the Apple Watch SE, a more affordable alternative.
-Both new smartwatch models come with WatchOS 7 (which is now available for download to the public as well).
-We compared specs and features of the Apple Watch Series 6 vs. the SE, and also considered whether it's a better idea to buy a cheaper Series 3 model instead of the Apple Watch SE.
+Both new smartwatch models come with WatchOS 7 (which is now available for download).
+We compared the specs and features of the Apple Watch Series 6 versus the SE, and also considered whether it's a better idea to buy a cheaper Series 3 model instead of the Apple Watch SE.
 Want one?
 Once you decide which Apple Watch to buy, here's everything you need to know about preorders, including pricing and release dates for both models.
 (Check this post for additional updates as we learn more.)

 How much is the Apple Watch Series 6?